-- Chapter 1: Introduction This chapter describes the Router's applications and this User Guide. - Chapter 2: Networking Basics This chapter briefly explains how a network functions. - Appendix A: Troubleshooting This appendix describes some possible problems and solutions, as well as frequently asked questions, regarding installation and use of the Router. - Appendix B: Finding the MAC Address and IP Address for Your Ethernet Adapter This appendix instructs you on how to find the MAC address or Ethernet address of your PC's Ethernet network adapter. - Appendix C: Windows Help This appendix describes how you can use Windows Help for instructions about networking, such as installing the TCP/IP protocol.
+- Chapter 1: Introduction This chapter describes the Router's applications and this Installation and Troubleshooting Guide. - Chapter 2: Networking Basics This chapter briefly explains how a network functions. - Appendix A: Troubleshooting This appendix describes some possible problems and solutions, as well as frequently asked questions, regarding installation and use of the Router.